Digital & Green Transformation at the core of new partnershipOct 18, 2021,

 by Maria Svejdar - Category: Construction

-Three global organisations, Cobuilder, IFS and GS1 collaborate on a pilot project that seeks to demonstrate the benefits of standards-based data sharing throughout all phases of construction and asset lifecycle management.
+Three global organisations, Cobuilder, Fexillon and GS1 collaborate on a pilot project that seeks to demonstrate the benefits of standards-based data sharing throughout all phases of construction and asset lifecycle management.

 By working together, the three organisations are combining their expertise to deliver a proof-of-concept for a complete solution that enables the free flow of trusted, standardised product and asset data across the supply chain.